neondatabase/website/content/docs/extensions/hnsw.md

 isDraft: true
 ---

-The `hnsw` extension enables the use of [Hierarchical Navigable Small World (HNSW) proximity graphs](https://arxiv.org/abs/1603.09320) for vector similarity search in PostgreSQL.
+The `hnsw` extension enables the use of the [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320) algorithm for vector similarity search in PostgreSQL.

 HNSW is a graph-based approach to indexing multi-dimensional data.
 It constructs a hierarchy of graphs, where each layer is a subset of the previous one.
 During a search, it navigates through the graphs to quickly find the nearest neighbors.
 HNSW graphs are known for their superior performance in terms of speed and recall.